Rust-GCC/Rust-GCC.github.io/reporting/2022-10-monthly-report.md

     This is no-doubt due to our lack of proper constant folding: GCC is able to tell that a call to `prefetch_read_data(addr, 3)` is valid and contains a compile-time constant, but we simply do not yet give it the possiblity.
-Thanks to this year GSOC\'s student [Faisal Abbas](https://github.com/abbasfaisal), we should be able to hook into that constant evaluator and try to extract a constant value if possible.
+Thanks to this year GSOC's student [Faisal Abbas](https://github.com/abbasfaisal), we should be able to hook into that constant evaluator and try to extract a constant value if possible.

     If intrinsics piqued your interest, feel free to come on our Zulip channel and discuss the work left to be done.
-There are plenty to implement and we\'d love the extra help!
+There are plenty to implement and we'd love the extra help!